tcibinan/flaxo/README.md

 ## Travis integration

-Currently travis doesn't have oauth procedure enabled and the only way to retrieve travis access token is to get it from the travis cli client.
+Currently travis platform doesn't have oauth procedure enabled and the only way to retrieve travis access token is to get it from the travis cli client.
 Flaxo now uses this client and it is necessary to have [ruby](https://www.ruby-lang.org/en/documentation/installation/) and [travis cli client](https://github.com/travis-ci/travis.rb#installation) installed on the machine.